Quick Select:

 Mammography is a highly specialised area of breast imaging.
 It is defined by the quality of equipment used, the technical skills required to perform the procedure correctly and the expertise of the professionals interpreting the mammogram.

-Early breast cancers can present in many different ways on a mammogram.
-Although an experienced physician can detect a palpable mass, mammography is able to detect a non-palpable lesion up to 3 years before it becomes palpable.
+Early breast cancers can present in many ways on a mammogram.
+Although an experienced physician can detect a palpable mass, high-quality mammography is able to detect a non-palpable lesion up to 3 years before it becomes palpable.

 A mammogram, when performed by an experienced mammographer, is not a painful procedure.
 At most, it may be a little uncomfortable.
 However, the short-term discomfort outweighs the long-term benefits.